Are you a “generic” employee?

 Skip the boring opening sentence.
 If you lead with a statement like “I am submitting this resume in response to your online posting for a (job title),” you’re putting yourself in the same category as 90% of the other job seekers out there.
 Tailor your first sentence to the position and lead with an opening statement that gets a recruiter’s attention.
 Consider an opening sentence that:

 - Highlights one of your key accomplishments (relevant to the available position).

 - Includes a hard-hitting quote about you from a former employer.

 - Shows you’ve done your homework.
 Reference a recent mention of the employer in the news or cite a statistic about the organization’s performance.
 Just make sure you choose a topic or number that you can tie back to the position you’re seeking.

 Use the job posting details.
 Read the description carefully and list the key criteria the employer requires (skills, education and experience).
 For each, list your skills, experience and accomplishments that are relevant.
 Create a bulleted list that demonstrates how you meet the essential requirements and use this as the basis for your cover letter’s body.

 You can either present the information in bulleted format or write a few well-crafted sentences – whichever you’re more comfortable with.
 Just keep these points in mind:

 - Use subtle language.
-Instead of writing "Here is why I'm the ideal candidate," try a softer approach.
-Explain, through examples, how or why you possess a desired attribute or position requirement.
+Instead of writing “Here is why I’m the ideal candidate,” try a softer approach.
+Explain, through examples, how or why you possess the desired attribute or position requirement.

 - Include key terms listed in the job posting.
 The recruiter will likely skim your cover letter; words that are an exact match will grab his attention.